 Despite shedding little, Cockapoos require more grooming than Jackapoos.
 Cockapoos require regular brushing and clipping a few times a year to keep their coat clean, healthy and free of tangles.

 Jackapoos, on the other hand, do not need extensive grooming.
-Brushing them twice is the only grooming you really need to do because trimming their coat a few times a year is more of a personal choice.
+Brushing them twice is the only grooming you need to do because trimming their coat a few times a year is more of a personal choice.

 How Easy Are They to Train?